Local SEO Guide for Moving Companies:

 Ready to Start?

-Now you understand why a comprehensive local SEO campaign is so important in driving more potential customers to your moving company.
+Now you understand why local SEO for moving companies is so important in driving more potential customers to your moving company website.
 Work through the steps in order, making sure to complete each one before starting the next.
 Here is a recap of the 5 steps:

 1. Keyword research